gojimmypi/gojimmypi.github.io/_posts/2022-02-11-ppk2-power-analysis.md

 ---
 layout: post
 title: "PPK2 Power Analysis"
-description: "As part of my [homework](https://github.com/gojimmypi/IoT_BBQ/blob/main/Assignments/Exercise_10.md) and [class project](https://github.com/gojimmypi/IoT_BB"
+description: "As part of my homework and class project for the [Making Embedded Systems class here are some of my notes on measuring the power"
 date: '2022-02-11'
 author: gojimmypi
 tags: